Jewish holidays: "Work" on Sabbath and biblical holidays

-In principle, Conservative Judaism understands the requirement to refrain from melacha in the same way as Orthodox Judaism.
-In practice, Conservative rabbis frequently rule on prohibitions around melacha differently from Orthodox authorities.
-Still, there are a number of Conservative/Masorti communities around the world where Sabbath and Festival observance fairly closely resembles Orthodox observance.
+In principle, Conservative Judaism understands the requirement to refrain from melakha in the same way as Orthodox Judaism.
+In practice, Conservative rabbis frequently rule on prohibitions around melakha differently from Orthodox authorities.
+Still, there are some Conservative/Masorti communities around the world where Shabbat and festival observance fairly closely resembles Orthodox observance.

-However, many, if not most, lay members of Conservative congregations in North America do not consider themselves Sabbath-observant, even by Conservative standards.
-At the same time, adherents of Reform Judaism and Reconstructionist Judaism do not accept halacha, and therefore restrictions on melacha, as binding at all.
-Jews fitting any of these descriptions refrain from melacha in practice only as they personally see fit.
+However, many, if not most, lay members of Conservative congregations in North America do not consider themselves Shabbat observant, even by Conservative standards.
+At the same time, adherents of Reform Judaism and Reconstructionist Judaism do not accept traditional halakha, and therefore restrictions on melakha, as binding at all.
+Jews fitting any of these descriptions refrain from melakha in practice only as they see fit.

-Shabbat and holiday work restrictions are always put aside in cases of pikuach nefesh, which is saving a human life.
+Shabbat and holiday work restrictions are always put aside in cases of pikuach nefesh, which are actions to save a human life.
 At the most fundamental level, if there is any possibility whatsoever that action must be taken to save a life, Shabbat restrictions are set aside immediately, and without reservation.
 Where the danger to life is present but less immediate, there is some preference to minimize violation of Shabbat work restrictions where possible.
 The laws in this area are complex.

 Second day of biblical festivals

 The Torah specifies a single date on the Jewish calendar for observance of holidays.
 Nevertheless, festivals of biblical origin other than Shabbat and Yom Kippur are observed for two days outside the land of Israel, and Rosh Hashanah is observed for two days even inside the land of Israel.

-Dates for holidays on the Jewish calendar are expressed in the Torah as "day x of month y."
+Dates for holidays on the Jewish calendar are expressed in the Torah as "day x of month y".
 Accordingly, the beginning of month y needs to be determined before the proper date of the holiday on day x can be fixed.
 Months in the Jewish calendar are lunar, and originally were thought to have been proclaimed by the blowing of a shofar.
 Later, the Sanhedrin received testimony of witnesses saying they saw the new crescent moon.
 Then the Sanhedrin would inform Jewish communities away from its meeting place that it had proclaimed a new moon.
 The practice of observing a second festival day stemmed from delays in disseminating that information.